Nanjing: Food

 Many of the city's local favorite dishes are based on ducks, including Nanjing salted duck, duck blood and vermicelli soup, and duck oil pancake.
+The flavor snacks of Jinling Tea House have become an integral part of Qinhuai culture.
+In addition, Jiangning, Liuhe and Gaochun each have their own local flavors.
+"Suiyuan Food List", "Baimen Recipe", "Yecheng Vegetable Book" are the crystallization of Nanjing food culture.

-The radish is also a typical food representing people of Nanjing, which has been spread through word of mouth as an interesting fact for many years in China.
-According to Nanjing.GOV.cn, "There is a long history of growing radish in Nanjing especially the southern suburb.
-In the spring, the radish tastes very juicy and sweet.
-It is well-known that people in Nanjing like eating radish.
-And the people are even addressed as 'Nanjing big radish', which means they are unsophisticated, passionate and conservative.
-From health perspective, eating radish can help to offset the stodgy food that people take during the Spring Festival".
+The radish is considered typically representative of the people of Nanjing, an association commonly known throughout China.
+Nanjing people like to eat wild vegetables during the Qingming Festival, and they named the eight most eaten spring vegetables and wild vegetables as the "Eight Dry Seasons".
+The phrase "eight fresh sweet-scented osmanthus fragrance" refers to eight kinds of aquatic fruits and vegetables associated with the Mid-Autumn Festival.

-Sports and stadiums
+Sports

 Nanjing is the birthplace of modern Chinese sports.
 In 1910, the first National Games in Chinese history was held.
 In 1924, the predecessor of the Chinese Olympic Committee (All-China Sports Association) was established in Nanjing.
 China's first Olympic delegation trained, assembled, and set off in Nanjing.
 Nanjing is the birthplace of China's Olympic dream and one of the cities that contributed the most to China's participation in the Olympics.
 Nanjing has an irreplaceable position in the history of the Chinese Olympics.

 Nanjing's planned 20,000 seat Youth Olympic Sports Park Gymnasium will be one of the venues for the 2019 FIBA Basketball World Cup.

 As a major Chinese city, Nanjing is home to many professional sports teams.
 2020 Chinese Super League champions Jiangsu Football Club, owned by Suning Appliance Group, was a tenant of Nanjing Olympic Sports Center from 2007 until the club's dissolution in 2021.
 Jiangsu Nangang Basketball Club is a competitive team which has long been one of the major clubs fighting for the title in China top-level league, CBA.
 Jiangsu Volleyball men and women teams are also traditionally considered as at top level in China volleyball league.

 There are two major sports centers in Nanjing, Wutaishan Sports Center and Nanjing Olympic Sports Center.
 Both of these two are comprehensive sports centers, including stadium, gymnasium, natatorium, tennis court, etc. Wutaishan Sports Center was established in 1952 and it was one of the oldest and most advanced stadiums in early time of People's Republic of China.

 Nanjing hosted the 10th National Games of PRC in 2005 and hosted the 2nd summer Youth Olympic Games in 2014.

 In 2005, to host The 10th National Game of People's Republic of China, there was a new stadium, Nanjing Olympic Sports Center, constructed in Nanjing.
 Compared to Wutaishan Sports Center, which the major stadium's capacity is 18,500, Nanjing Olympic Sports Center has a more advanced stadium which is big enough to seat 60,000 spectators.
 Its gymnasium has capacity of 13,000, and natatorium of capacity 3,000.